t3kt/raytk/docs/_reference/operators/combine/index.md

     summary: Combines float or vector fields using one of several mathematical operations.
   - name: composeSdf
     status: beta
+    summary: Combine multiple SDFs using different combination modes into a single SDF.
   - name: compositeFields
     summary: Combines two vector fields using color compositing.
   - name: edgeCombine
+    summary: Combines two SDFs in ways that use the intersection areas.
   - name: iterationSwitch
     summary: Switches between inputs based on the iteration value provided by a downstream operator.